sunpy/sunpy/docs/how_to/create_custom_map.rst

     pc2_2: 1.0
     rsun_obs: 965.3829548285768

-As we can see, a list of WCS and observer meta information is contained within the generated headers, however we may want to include other meta information including the observatory name, the wavelength and waveunit of the observation.
+As we can see, a list of WCS and observer meta information is contained within the generated headers, however we may want to include other meta information including the observatory name, the wavelength and wavelength unit of the observation.
 Any of the keywords in the dictionary returned by :func:`~sunpy.map.header_helper.meta_keywords` can be passed to the :func:`~sunpy.map.header_helper.make_fitswcs_header` and will then populate the returned MetaDict header.
 Furthermore, the following observation keywords can be passed to the `~sunpy.map.header_helper.make_fitswcs_header` function: ``observatory``, ``instrument``, ``telescope``, ``wavelength``, ``exposure``.